Effective Communication- A Key for Successful Parenting.

 The bond between parents and children depends on how both communicate with each other.
 Parents want to know everything.
 They are concerned about their inability to go through what is going on in their children’s mind.
-The bond will grow stronger only if there is an effective communication.
+The bond will grow stronger only if there is effective communication.

 Anu, Jessica’s daughter, is studying in 8th standard.
 One day, Jessica happened to pass by Anu’s room and overheard her conversation with her friend.